Ferrero Rocher

 I don’t know necessarily you have to restructure, I don’t think it’s necessary, but I think it’s really key for each function that engages to speak with Alloy specifically about the kinds of things that they’re interested in looking at because their language – much like the language of different retailers – their language is going to be different from sales to supply chain, to trade marketing, to consumer research folks.

-We have found that the important thing is that, and it’s actually a good thing, because the tool doesn’t have to be this everything to everybody.
-It can be X for one set of people, Y for another set of people, but the reality is it’s all running the same data in the background.
+We have found that the important thing is that, and it’s actually a good thing, because the tool doesn’t have to be everything to everybody.
+It can be X for one set of people, Y for another set of people, but the reality is that it’s all running the same data in the background.

 I would tell you we ran through the first year with probably, let’s call it 50% with respect to our sales, and still plenty of value, plenty, plenty of value.

-Great question though.
+Great question, though.

 It sounds like we have some more questions coming through, but we’re running short on time here because we’re right on the limit.
 Logan, are we gonna take these down, get back to these people?

-If there are additional questions, we’re happy to stay on the line as well, but otherwise, very much appreciate everyone joining us and have a great rest of your Wednesday.
+If there are additional questions, we’re happy to stay on the line as well, but otherwise, we very much appreciate everyone joining us and have a great rest of your Wednesday.

 Thank you.